baraujo98/OpenPCDet/README.md

 ```

 We also added two config files under tools/cfgs/kitti_models/, which are pointrcnn_iou_finetune.yaml and PartA2_free_finetune.yaml.
 You can try these configs for finetuning.
+For different percentages of training data, you can specify a "--train_info /path/to/kitti_info_file.pkl" flag.
+The info files we used have been updated in data/kitti/split_infos.

 ## Overview
 - [Changelog](#changelog)